anillava1999/Cotton-Plant-Disease-Prediction/README.md

 Then I decide which algorithm is best to solve this problem and I select Transform Learning “Resnet” .
 I create my own Resnet architecture and it works well on the training and as well as testing dataset.

 ## Motivation
 What to do when you are at home due to this pandemic situation?
-I started to learn Machine Learning model to get most out of it.
-I came to know mathematics behind all supervised models and unspurervised models.
+I started to learn Machine Learning and Deep Learning model to get most out of it.
+I came to know mathematics behind all supervised models,unspurervised models,CNN,ANN and RNN.
 Finally it is important to work on application (real world application) to actually make a difference.
 To get a experience you have to work thats the reason to perform my favourable work done.

 ## Data Collection